Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 11. Data Tracking and Reporting

-1. An annual report will be prepared by the office of the Associate Vice President, Student Affairs and shared with Principals and other stakeholders.
+1. An annual report will be prepared by the office of the Associate Vice President, Student Affairs and shared with Principals and other stakeholders for learning purposes.

-2. The report will not contain any identifying personal information.
+2. The report will not contain any identifying personal information submitted through an SCS report and for process.

 1. Policy and other Supports